-Throughout this publication the term “unit leader” refers only to a Cubmaster, Scoutmaster, Varsity team Coach, Venturing crew Advisor, or Sea Scout Skipper.
+The term “unit leader” refers only to a Cubmaster, Scoutmaster, Venturing crew Advisor, Sea Scout Skipper (or the related Assistant position), or Lone Scout friend and counselor.
 “Unit leadership” is used as a generic reference to any adult leader in a unit and as such would include the unit leader.

 What Makes a Trained Leader?

 Every Scout deserves a Trained Leader.